my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

   - *Det er vesentlig for … at …* → It is essential for … that …

-    Det er vesentlig for elevenes læring at de får tilbakemelding fra læreren. → It is essential for students' learning that they receive feedback from the teacher.
+    *Det er vesentlig for* elevenes læring at de får tilbakemelding fra læreren.
+    → It is essential for students' learning that they receive feedback from the teacher.

   - syn.: *avgjørende, nødvendig, kritisk, betydelig*

 - noe <span class="env-green">er grunnlaget for</span> alt annet → sth is the basis for everything else

-  - Utdanning er grunnlaget for alt annet fordi det gir folk kunnskap og ferdigheter. → Education is the basis for everything else because it gives people knowledge and skills.
+  - Utdanning *er grunnlaget for* alt annet fordi det gir folk kunnskap og ferdigheter. → Education is the basis for everything else because it gives people knowledge and skills.

-  - God helse er grunnlaget for et lykkelig liv. → Good health is the basis for a happy life.
+  - God helse *er grunnlaget for* et lykkelig liv. → Good health is the basis for a happy life.

-- meningsfull → meaningful
+- meningsfull, meningsfullt, meningsfulle → meaningful

 - få betydning for ... → to have an impact on ...